 Fixed maturity date: Your investment will have a fixed maturity date that can be renewed or paid out upon maturity, at your discretion.

-Custom reporting: The Community Loan Fund has a 30-year history of working with institutional investors.
-If required, we will send you quarterly and annual reports that most effectively meet your requirements.
+Custom reporting: The Community Loan Fund has a more-than-30-year history of working with institutional investors–we report in a way that most effectively meets your requirements.

-Next steps: To discuss how your organization can invest in the Community Loan Fund, please contact Sally Hatch.
+Next steps: To discuss how your organization can invest in the Community Loan Fund, please contact Ken Kunhardt.